Bárðarbunga: Auf Island könnte es wieder spannend werden!

 Das Lavafeld an der Holuhraun-Spalte bedeckt nun eine Fläche von fast 79 Quadratkilometer!

-Sputnik Pro says: Fläche vom Zürichsee !
+Sputnik Pro hat gesagt: Fläche vom Zürichsee !

 Nach einem halben Jahr ist vorerst Schluss und aus dem Vulkan fliesst keine Lava mehr.
 Das neue Lavafeld hat nun die Fläche vom Zürichsee.